Romanian grammar: Reflexive pronouns

 The above reflexive pronouns are in the accusative and dative cases, and in both stressed / unstressed forms.
-As is made clear, the reflexive pronouns are identical to the personal pronouns, with the exception of the 3^{rd} person, which has entirely new forms.
-The genitival forms of the reflexive pronouns are the same for the 1^{st} and 2^{nd} persons, but also differ in the 3^{rd} person singular, which is al său.
+As is made clear, the reflexive pronouns are identical to the personal pronouns, with the exception of the 3rd person, which has entirely new forms.
+The genitival forms of the reflexive pronouns are the same for the 1st and 2nd persons, but also differ in the 3rd person singular, which is al său.
 This is a direct continuation of Latin usage; Latin suus was used only when the possessor was the subject of the sentence.

 Polite pronouns

 The polite pronouns (pronumele de politețe) are a way of addressing someone formally.
 They are normally used for interaction with strangers, or by children talking to adults whom they don't know well, or to teachers as a sign of respect.
 When used in the plural, the second person pronoun is a polite one, for use in formal occasions, or among unacquainted adults, whereas its singular forms are less polite.

 The polite pronouns were derived from old Romanian phrases used for addressing the sovereign, such as Domnia Ta, Domnia Voastră, Domnia Lui ("Your Majesty", "Your Majesty (plural)", "His Majesty", literally "Your Reign", etc.).
 By means of vowel elision, domnia became shortened to dumnea.
 It should also be noted that mata, mătăluță and similar pronouns were considered polite pronouns in the past, but nowadays only rural communities use them (for example, between neighbours).

 The polite pronouns all have the same forms in all cases (the only exception being dumneata, with the genitive/dative form of dumitale), and they exist only in the second and third person, due to their not being used to refer to oneself: